 - Inability to comprehend the mission of the process

-- Over patronizing from the teachers
+- Patronizing from the teachers

 If you practice the points that we have discussed in the blog, you will be able to lay down a positive formative assessment plan.
-Always remember that feedback is extremely important in assessment for learning and without feedback the whole process goes in vain.
+Always remember that feedback is extremely important in assessment for learning and without feedback, the whole process goes in vain.

 Both summative and formative assessments are necessary for the development of students.
 Formative assessment helps them prepare for summative assessment and instills confidence in them.